atl97853/computer-science-self-learning/06_software_construction_6031/05_version_control/05_version_control.md

 **Git Generally Only Adds Data**

 When you do actions in Git, nearly all of them only add data to the Git database.
 It is hard to get the system to do anything that is not undoable or to make it erase data in any way.

+After you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.

-- We can experiment without the danger of severely screwing things up.
+- This makes using Git a joy because we know we can experiment without the danger of severely screwing things up.

 **The Three States**